Bram-Hub/EG-APG/README.md

     right parenthesis is ')'
     and the goal is prepended by '$'

-  ex: premises_example.txt:
-          `p & q
-          r | s`

-  ex: goal_example.txt:
-          `p`

-## To Do
+## Example
-- Parse premise & goal textfile into lex and yacc readable sentence (and feed to parse_sentence in parese_tree.py) (write this in python...
-Sam)
-- Use lex and yacc to parse and represent the statements are trees
-- Convert trees into existential graph format (write this in python...
-Beverly)
-  - existential graph format is:
-    - "()" to represent a cut
-    - strings to represent atoms
-    - create existential graph rules systematically (write up rules python then use lex & yacc to parse logic statement & the rule that you're writing [in rules.py]) [talk about this more...]
+  modus_ponens.txt:

+      p-q
+      p

+  goal_example.txt:
+      ```q```

 ## Pegasus format
-Currently each line in Pegasus starts off with an action and two states: the start and end states. atoms : A...Z...0...9
+Currently each line in Pegasus starts off with an action and two states: the start and end states.
+Right now only pseudo-Pegasus output works.
+That format is outputed to an output file that is either provided through command line or defaults to ```output.pega```.

+    atoms : A...Z...0...9
     cuts: ()
     end of atom : |
     [-] : stuff in between brackets to be removed
     [+] : stuff in between brackets to be added
     [/] : keep everything in between these brackets
     [.] : notifies where the iteration is coming from

-## Test
-In terminal, run:

-`cd src`

-`python generate.py <premise.txt> <goal.txt>`

-premises.txt and goal.txt should contain well-formed logic statement (recommended to not put in spaces).

-Two trees will be printed for each premise and goal if you correctly put in a well-formed logic statement.
-The first tree is a binary tree of the original statement, and the second tree is "squashed" tree where only "ANDs" are allowed to have multiple children.